victoriyaforsythe/PyVALION/docs/examples.rst

 Examples
 ========

-Here are some examples that demonstrate how to use PyIRI.
-Jupyter notebooks are also available in the `GitHub Repository <https://github.com/victoriyaforsythe/PyVALION/tree/main/docs/tutorials>`_.
+Here are some examples that demonstrate how to use PyVALION.

+Python code example is available in the `GitHub Repository <https://github.com/victoriyaforsythe/PyVALION/blob/main/docs/tutorials/Tutorial_1.py>`_.

+Jupyter notebook example is also available in the `GitHub Repository <https://github.com/victoriyaforsythe/PyVALION/blob/main/docs/tutorials/Tutorial_1.ipynb>`_.

 .. toctree::
-   examples/Example_PyIRI_Validation.rst
+   docs/examples/Example_PyIRI_Validation.rst